Aidbox/node-server-sdk/README.md

 ### Typescript usage

-Firstly you should create config.
-By default we use env variables you can optionally pass **process.env** as input parameter
+Firstly, you should create a config object.
+By default, we use env variables but you can optionally enter **process.env** as an input parameter.

 ```typescript
 import { createConfig } from '@aidbox/node-server-sdk/lib/config';